“Trauma Therapy is Relationship Counselling”

 The Relationship & Trauma Psychologist in London

-Are you anxious, feeling low, or struggle with your self-esteem?
-Do you feel like a failure and fear rejection/abandonment?
-Perhaps you have difficulties attracting/keeping partners, and feel lonely & disconnected?
+Are you anxious or feeling low?
+Do you struggle with your self-esteem?
+Do you feel like a failure and fear rejection and abandonment?
+Perhaps you have difficulties attracting or keeping partners and feel lonely & disconnected?
 Or you may struggle to know what you feel and find decisions paralysing.

-Maybe from the outside you function well, but sense that something is not quite right inside.
-Or you may have struggled for a very long time, unable to feel entirely safe in the world or even with yourself.
-You long to leave the past behind, and crave meaningful, fulfilling connections.
+Maybe from the outside you function well, but you sense that something is not quite right inside.
+You may have struggled for a very long time, unable to feel entirely safe in the world or even with yourself.
+You long to leave the past behind, and you crave meaningful, fulfilling connections.

-Moreover, many problems are relationship problems, but do not appear as such at first.
+Many mental health difficulties are relationship problems, but do not appear as such at first.
 For example, depression is often the outcome of learning, very early on, that no matter what we do, we cannot get the love we crave for.
-Anxiety disorders stem from healthy but suppressed feelings trying to break through that were not safe to feel in the family.
-Worrying about social and work performance is so common; we have learnt that being valued and loved by others is based on achievement.
+Anxiety disorders often stem from healthy but suppressed emotions that were not safe to feel in the family, which are trying to break through.
+Worrying about social and work performance is common to many people; many of us have have learnt that being valued and loved by others is based on achievement.

 Come and see me if you struggle with:

-Addressing trauma & neglect and its effect on current relationships
+Addressing trauma and neglect and its effect on current relationships

 Making your relationship with yourself work (low-self esteem, lack of confidence, self-doubt)